DigilabNLCR/DateGuesser/README.md

 # Current Status

 The project is now under developement.
+Therefore, no final workflow has been created yet.
+For the process, see scripts in the jupyter notebook [development.ipynb](https://github.com/DigilabNLCR/DateGuesser/blob/main/development.ipynb)

 Experimetns have been done on Heyduk